10 Spectacular and Stirring Waterfall Hikes in the USA

 For more information: Visit the official Flume Gorge website.

 Washington’s Snoqualmie Falls makes a prominent appearance in the opening credits of Twin Peaks, David Lynch’s surreal TV series.
 But despite the impression Lynch creates, the waterfall is not located in the middle of nowhere and it doesn’t tumble over a cliff in luxurious yet unsettling slow motion.
 In fact, Snoqualmie Falls is only about 30 miles east of Seattle, and the 270-foot-tall waterfall is forceful and noisy, part of a namesake river that keeps power plants as well as whitewater rafting tours in business.
 The top of the falls and adjacent Salish Lodge & Spa (aka the Great Northern Hotel on Twin Peaks) are accessible to all via a short walk from the parking lot.
-From there, a 0.5-mile trail will take you down through a mossy and ferny forest to a small meadow and lower observation deck (check ahead to make sure the latter is open).
+From there, a 0.5-mile trail will take you down through a mossy and ferny forest to a small meadow and lower observation deck.

 For more information: Visit the Snoqualmie Falls website.